yoavzelinger/Glocal_K/README.md

 # GLocal-K with Temporal Information and Factorization

+### <div align="center"> GLocal-K with Temporal Information and Factorization <br> Yoav Zelinger, Yehonatan Kidushim <br> Enhancing Kernel-Based Recommendation with Matrix Factorization and Temporal Modeling <br> (2025, February)</div>

+![Enhanced_GLocal_K_overview](https://github.com/yoavzelinger/Glocal_K/blob/main/new_pipeline.jpg?raw=true)

 This repository contains code which enhancing the original model introduced in [GLocal-K: Global and Local Kernels for Recommender Systems](https://arxiv.org/pdf/2108.12184.pdf).

-### <div align="center"> Yoav Zelinger, Yehonatan Kidushim (2025, February). <br> GLocal-K with Temporal Information and Factorization <br> Enhancing Kernel-Based Recommendation with Matrix Factorization and Temporal Modeling </div>

-![Enhanced_GLocal_K_overview](https://github.com/yoavzelinger/Glocal_K/blob/main/new_pipeline.jpg?raw=true)

 ## 1. Introduction
 This repository provides an enhanced implementation of **GLocal-K**, a matrix completion framework based on global and local kernels, with additional matrix factorization and temporal modeling components.